-Well today we had our first sprinkling of snow and so I thought I should dig out a recipe that I hadn’t yet blogged which would be perfect for this weather.
+Well today we had our first sprinkling of snow and so I thought I should dig out a recipe that I hadn’t yet blogged which would be perfect for this weather – Beef in Beer.
 It took me a long time to get into using my slow cooker because I wasn’t finding recipes that my family enjoyed.
 Well here’s one that we all loved.
 I used the cheapest own brand stewing steak I could buy but you wouldn’t know it because what came out of the slow cooker was succulent and velvety.
 I found this recipe in my Cookworks slow cooker recipe leaflet and just tweaked it, I think red onions add a lovely sweet caramelised flavour to slow cooked stews and I don’t use anything else now!

 What’s your favourite slow cooked dish?
 If you have one, do leave a link to it in the comments as I really would like to increase my own repertoire and am especially interested in other meats or vegetarian options!